SallyNguy/CMPM163Labs/README.md

 Waves: I applied a shader code that uses a math equation to animate the plane into a wave motion.
 I added a second material that appears under the waves to add some dimension to it.
 I applied the same shader to the foam that rides along the waves except that I changed the color to white.

+My partner did not finish at the same time I did.

 ## Lab 6
 ![](lab6/scene_playing.png)
 #### Lights